 In eighth grade, students will shift to study patterns of association in bivariate data.
 They will collect data to represent two categorical variables and analyze the results to determine if there are associations or tendencies between the variables.
 Later in high school, students will delve deeply into statistics and, using their understanding of mean and MAD, they will use mean and standard deviation to fit data to normal distributions.

 Note: In the CCSSM, the concept of MAD is first introduced in sixth grade.
 In the Massachusetts Frameworks, MAD is first introduced in seventh grade.
 This unit follows the MA Frameworks and therefore assumes that students have not had prior experience with MAD.

 Pacing: 11 instructional days (9 lessons, 1 flex day, 1 assessment day)

-For guidance on adjusting the pacing for the 2020-2021 school year due to school closures, see our 7th Grade Scope and Sequence Recommended Adjustments.
+For guidance on adjusting the pacing for the 2021-2022 school year, see our 7th Grade Scope and Sequence Recommended Adjustments.